 Almost too pretty to eat, this nutritious banana & dairy-free Kale Strawberry Pineapple Smoothie doesn’t even taste healthy!
 Gluten Free + Low Calorie + Vegan

 It went from my groin to my ankle.
 After 24 hours of wearing it, my weak femur and hip were in excruciating pain.
 I knew I couldn’t wear it any longer and wasn’t about to compromise other parts of my body for it.
 After going through months of therapy earlier this year to break down built up scar tissue in my femur & hip from being immobilized from my injuries last year, I wasn’t about to put myself through that pain again.

 I called my doctor.
 She insisted I had to wear the monster but said I could come in Monday morning to see if they could make a custom brace for me that would be shorter and lighter.
 She suspected I was too small for the other one (BTW it still weirds me out when people say I’m small).
 I asked her what type of brace I needed so I could research online.

 Now I look like a freak wearing a boot on my left foot for a plantar fascia tear, a brace on my right knee and crutches.
 My foot doctor told me I could stop wearing the boot because my tibia was the priority, but the truth is the tibia doesn’t hurt me at all.

 I can’t stress enough to you to be your own health advocate and stand up to doctors when you know something isn’t right for your body.
 Not everything is textbook and drugs.
 Find what works for you and if one doctor doesn’t listen, find one who does and do not give up until you get what you need!

 Speaking of what you need, you NEED this smoothie.
 Not only is it pretty, it’s packed with sneaky healthy ingredients.
 I made one for Mom and she asked “what’s in this? it’s really good!”
 My response was kale, strawberries, pineapple & applesauce.
 I know it sounds weird, but trust me!

-Grab a straw & enjoy
+Grab a straw and enjoy!